ankitpakhale/HandGestureVolumeControl/Readme.md

 ## Known Issues

 - The code assumes a single hand in the frame and may not work correctly with multiple hands.
+- The hand distance should be in the middle of the camera view, not too close to the camera or too far from the camera, for optimal volume control accuracy.

 ## License